Previous seasons

 - Abandoned!
 Wendy Searle (BBC News article)

-- currently living in Wales, was also trying to beat Johanna's speed record from Hercules Inlet to Pole.
+- currently living in Wales, was also trying to beat Johanna Davidsson's speed record from Hercules Inlet to Pole.
 She did the same trip in 2019-20 but missed out on beating the record by about 3 days (January 2020 ExplorersWeb article).
-I cannot find any public information on her website or social media about this venture, and this website only addresses her successful 2020 venture.
-This 29 November National Geographic article indicates she'll start on 5 December, as confirmed by this 18 December planetski.eu web post.
+Also see this Shackleton.com page about her which includes social media links.
+This 29 November National Geographic article indicates she'd start on 5 December, as confirmed by this 18 December planetski.eu web post.
 Alas, she abandoned her attempt on 19 December after completing 211 miles, as she realized she was behind the world record setting pace she needed and was continuing to suffer from a chest infection per this 23 December Explorersweb article.

 - Inspiring Explorers Expedition™ 2022 -- South Pole